Desktop GPU Video card

 Learn to read the spec on your mobo, first.

-Power is a complex topic, (power = watts) and the PSU is first, it must support the currents on the power rails used.
+Power is a complex topic, static and dynamics (power = watts) and the PSU is first, it must support the currents on the power rails used.

 The power traces here are DINKY DO. (tiny and lame) B1 pin set of 5 pins in group +12vdc.